- THE COLLECTION

 The cities were just as impressive, with massive stones adorning the palaces with a powerful, symbolic, and sometimes frightening statuary.
 In the middle of the 18th century, the first archaeological visitors had already made South America a land of excavations.
 They invented a new way of studying mankind, their rites, and their customs.

-The large production of terracotta objects permits collectors to acquire very decorative pieces, with a strong but never vulgar presence, and a pleasing approach to colour and shape, which give them a very modern feel.
+The large production of terracotta objects permits collectors to acquire very decorative pieces, with a strong but never vulgar presence, and a pleasing approach to color and shape, which give them a very modern feel.
 We carry out a rigorous and very technical selection process to help you avoid the fakes that proliferate in these regions.